What Your Chamber Does for You

-Referrals: We receive hundreds of requests for information regarding our county each year, both online and by phone and mail.
-Our office mails out packets of member brochures and Recreation Guides daily in response to these visitor requests.
-Business brochures and business cards are displayed for visitors in our office and in kiosks throughout the county.
+Referrals: We receive requests for information regarding our county, both online and by phone and mail.
+We mail out packets of member brochures and Recreation Guides in response to these visitor requests.
+Member business brochures and business cards can be displayed in kiosks throughout the county.

 Visitor Friendly Website: The Chamber hosts www.VisitTrinity.com, a recreation, tourism-oriented website.
 Our website has been upgraded to be friendly to the newest technology now available to visitors.
 Our members are listed on the appropriate pages for easy searching and viewing.
 Links to members’ websites allow simple access to all your information available to potential customers.
 Links are not available to non-members, so don’t let your membership expire!

 Other Online Presence: The Chamber website, www.trinitycounty.com, hosts a business directory of all member businesses, with links to their websites.
-Flyers and currents event information are updated continually on the calendar of events.
-Special events in your community, which bring visitors to your business, are highlighted on the calendar.
 The Trinity County Chamber of Commerce Facebook Page emphasizes the reasons to visit Trinity County and includes postings from our members.

-Visitor Kiosks Located Around the County: Along with our Visitor Center/Chamber Office in historic downtown Weaverville, we have been installing new visitor kiosks in outlying areas of the county.
-The biggest kiosk is located at Tops Market in Weaverville, and has been supplying a great number of visitors with member brochures.
-It also has a scrolling list of events happening in Trinity County.
-Members are given preference in all these locations and chamber staff refills the brochures regularly.
+Visitor Kiosks Located Around the County: The Chamber has installed visitor kiosks in outlying areas of the county.
+The biggest kiosk is located at Holiday Market in Weaverville, and has been supplying a great number of visitors with members’ brochures.
+Other small kiosks are in Hayfork, at Strawhouse Resort, and in Mad River.

-Information Resource: The chamber is instrumental in setting up workshops to keep members up to date with current business practices and technology.
-We also provide members with the necessary information to stay current with local business related issues.
+Information Resource: Based on requests, the chamber sets up workshops to keep members up to date with current business practices and technology.
+We can also provide members with the necessary information to stay current with local business related issues.

 Chamber Advertising: The Chamber advertises the county, its events and activities offered by local businesses, in various publications.
 The Chamber partners with other community organizations, i.e., Resource Conservation District, North Fork Grange, Weaverville Chamber, and the US Forest Service, to promote tourism and community events.